500 Startups launches a short marketing ramp-up bootcamp for startups in Israel

 That also includes looking internationally, and 500 Startups is looking to tap into that by now getting Israeli startups into a short bootcamp and train them into the firm’s specialization: marketing and growth.
 500 Startups is launching a four-week program in Israel that targets pre-seed and seed companies as they get to the stage where they begin marketing their products.

-With a big staff specialized in marketing and growth, 500 Startups is basically betting that its brand as one that will attract companies looking to figure out how to quickly build a large customer base for their products.
+With a big staff specialized in marketing and growth, 500 Startups is basically betting that its brand is one that will attract companies looking to figure out how to quickly build a large customer base for their products.
 500 Startups naturally competes aggressively with firms like Y Combinator to get the best startups into its programs, and targeting them earlier in their lifetime may help serve as a kind of pipeline to find those companies.

-Of course it’s not necessarily for free, with 500 Startups taking 1% of the company for $25,000 earmarked to marketing experiments.
-The company is launching its first program with 9 business-to-business startups.
+Of course, it’s not necessarily for free, with 500 Startups taking 1 percent of the company for $25,000 earmarked to marketing experiments.
+The company is launching its first program with nine business-to-business startups.
 Here’s a quick rundown of the companies in the first batch:

-Wizer — create, analyze, collaborate and personalize the learning experience is as easy as making a worksheet.
+Wizer — create, analyze, collaborate and personalize the learning experience; it’s as easy as making a worksheet.

 Distribyte — a simplified cloud environment for companies seeking to expand their digital presence.